Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 <br>
 #### Install Visual C++ Redistributable for Visual Studio 2017
 Bruker's native library needs [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows.
-If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.
+If you see an error that the Bruker native library cannot be found, please try to install the Visual C++ redistibutable.

 <br>
 #### Install Mono (required for Thermo .raw file reading on Linux)